 In order to cover the walls with primer, you need a nap roller to apply the primer and a natural bristle paint brush.
 You don’t need more than one layer of the product, so don’t overdo it.

-A smart idea is to tint the primer with the colour you’ve chosen so you can save time from brushing coat after coat of pigment afterward.
+A smart idea is to tint the primer with the colour you’ve chosen so you can save time from brushing coat after coat of pigment afterwards.
 It takes about four hours for the primer to dry and you can proceed to the next step.

 #5.
 Paint the wall